 If you want participants to mute themselves when they’re not speaking, you need to tell them that before you begin.
 As a presenter, there’s nothing worse than trying to talk when someone’s background noise takes over.
 The same applies to the participants—they’re more focused on the noise and where it’s coming from than what the presenter is saying, and as a result, they might miss an important part of the presentation.
 If the platform you’re using allows you to mute all participants, let them know you’ll be muting them.
 They will want to know what is going on so they aren’t trying to figure out how to mute themselves while the presentation is being delivered.

 If more than one person is speaking (maybe there’s a host and a guest or multiple presenters) make sure you’re a good host and listen—give others a chance to talk without cutting them off and interrupting them.
-In order to stay on track and adhere to the timeline set out, you may also need to moderate to make sure that the conversation doesn’t go off-topic or too much time isn’t devoted to one specific point.
+In order to stay on track and adhere to the timeline set out, you may also need to moderate to make sure that the conversation doesn’t go off-topic or that too much time isn’t devoted to one specific point.

 4. Engage with the audience